Grand Sierra Resort: Reno Hilton (1992–2006)

 On July 31, 1992, Bally's Reno became officially the Reno Hilton.

 Free of financial problems and immediately after the sale, Hilton began investing $86 million worth of renovations in 1994/1995 to transform completely the interior and exterior of the hotel and direct the theme towards a more Western image.
 In December 1993, during the renovations, Hilton confirmed that it was looking into building a 1,000 room addition.
-The Reno Hilton's ownership was a series of managers and company names; it was Hilton Hotel Inc. from 1992-1999 when Hilton spun off its gaming operations into a separate company called Park Place Entertainment.
+The Reno Hilton's ownership was a series of managers and company names; it was Hilton Hotel Inc. from 1992 to 1999 when Hilton spun off its gaming operations into a separate company called Park Place Entertainment.
 Then in 2003, following a 2001 purchase of Caesars World, Park Place changed its name to Caesars Entertainment, with Hilton still holding an affiliation with the company.
 Around this time, the Reno Hilton was again being renovated.
 In May 2005, it became known that Caesars Entertainment, which was pending in a merger with Harrah's Entertainment, had to disassociate all hotels under the Hilton brand as Hilton had removed itself from the company and did not want to become part of the merger.
 Consequently, the property was placed on the market and quickly picked up by a group of investors known as the Grand Sierra Resort Corp.
 The purchase price was $151 million.

 The transaction from Caesars Entertainment to GSR Corp involving the $151 million sale of the Reno Hilton was lengthy.
-The sale was announced in early May 2005 but wasn't completed until June 2006 due to finance and licensing problems.
+The sale was announced in early May 2005 but was not completed until June 2006 due to finance and licensing problems.